Coursera home page

 • Limited support options

-• No all-inclusive monthly subscription plan, although you can attend any course for free
+• There is no all-inclusive monthly subscription plan, although you can attend any course for free.

 • It would be better if courses were available in more languages.

-EdX is one of the top Coursera competitors and is an excellent Coursera alternative to consider.
-In fact, edX is similar to Coursera in the way that it structures its lessons, in offering students certificates for completing courses, and in its groups of related courses called ‘XSeries.’
-It is an online education platform established by Harvard and MIT that has taught more than forty-two million people since its launch with 110 million enrollments.
+EdX is one of the top Coursera competitors and an excellent alternative to consider.
+2U, one of the world’s leading digital education companies, operates it.
+EdX is similar to Coursera in the way it structures its lessons, offers students certificates for completing courses, and groups of related courses called ‘XSeries.’
+Harvard and MIT established this online education platform, which has taught more than 81 million people and garnered 110 million enrollments since its launch.

 Degree Offer

-In partnership with more than 160 universities (e.g., Harvard, MIT, Berkeley, Boston University, etc.), edX offers professional degree certificates (both undergraduate and graduate).
-They also offer “micro” degree programs at bachelor’s and master’s levels, to support people’s professional development and to help them advance their careers.
+In partnership with more than 250 leading institutions (e.g., Harvard, MIT, Berkeley, Boston University, Google, etc.), edX offers professional degree certificates (both undergraduate and graduate).
+They also offer “micro” degree programs at bachelor’s and master’s levels to support people’s professional development and help them advance their careers.

 Course Offer

-EdX is a global non-profit organization and features more than 3600 courses from 15,000+ real college instructors all over the world in topics such as Computer Science, Languages, Engineering, Math, Psychology, Communication, Writing, Electronics, Chemistry, Biology, Agriculture, Art, Design, Food & Nutrition, History, Music, Philosophy, Marketing, and more.
-By completing these courses, you can achieve a certificate, an online college degree, or you can apply your credits toward a degree at a university.
+EdX features more than 4400 online programs from 15,000+ real college instructors all over the world in topics such as Computer Science, Languages, Engineering, Math, Psychology, Communication, Writing, Electronics, Chemistry, Biology, Agriculture, Art, Design, Food & Nutrition, History, Music, Philosophy, Marketing, and more.
+By completing these courses, you can achieve a certificate and online college degree or apply your credits toward a degree at a university.
 Attending edX courses can also be a clever way to start researching degree programs.

-In partnership with Arizona State University, edX offers a “Global Freshman Academy” to earn transferrable undergraduate credits for select lessons.
-These classes consist of lectures, reading material, assignments, discussions, quizzes, and more.
+Further, in partnership with Arizona State University, edX offers a “Global Freshman Academy” to earn transferrable undergraduate credits for select lessons.
+These classes include lectures, reading material, assignments, discussions, quizzes, and more.

 Free and Paid Courses

-One of the major advantages of edX is that most of its courses are free, except for Professional Education, Boot Camps, and Executive Education courses.
-However, if you want to complete graded assignments, access the full material, and have a “verified certificate” that you passed the course to provide to a current or future employer, you will have to pay approximately $50 – £300 per class.
-Boot camps, Professional Education, Executive Education, bachelor’s degrees, and master’s degrees may have a higher price.
-For example, for Professional Certificate Programs, you must pay $150 to $1,000.
+One of the major advantages of edX is that many of its courses are free.
+However, if you want to complete graded assignments, access the full material, and have a “verified certificate” that you passed the course to provide to a current or future employer, you must pay approximately $50 – £300 per class.
+Boot camps, Professional Education, Executive Education, bachelor’s degrees and master’s degrees may cost more.
+For example, you must pay $150 to $1,000 for Professional Certificate Programs.

 The quality of courses is the same for free and paid courses, but you will not get the certificate if you do not pay.
 A full degree on edX could cost thousands, but it is still significantly cheaper and more flexible than doing a degree program in person at a university.